By Chet Yarbrough

 He Jiankui (Chinese scientist who used CRSPR to modify genes of unborn twin girls.)

 Kevin Davies reports the genie is out of the bottle with He Jiankui’s sloppy edit of genes in unborn twins.
 Davies suggests science will move forward on gene modification to provide understanding Jiankui’s inept genetic experiment.
 With that forward movement, Davies implies human extinction will be delayed, extended, or ended by genome experimentation.
+Proof of Davies conclusion is in Britain’s plan to create a government owned company to investigate genetic diseases and cancer in adults.
+The pilot project is to sequence the genomes of 200,000 babies according to a May 14th article in “The Economist”.

 What becomes clear is the potential for great good and great harm in the CRISPR revolution.